 It’s summer and we all know what that means – school’s out!
-In the San Luis Obispo coastal wine region, our family-friendly wineries invite you and your family to a wine tasting day where you can explore the cool climate, handcrafted wines of the SLO Coast, and the kids can have some fun!
+In the San Luis Obispo coastal wine region, each family-friendly winery invites you and your children to a wine tasting day where you can explore the cool climate, handcrafted wines of the SLO Coast, and the kids can have some fun!

 Note: More SLO family-friendly activities: beach, hike, farm animals, etc.

 Wine: The Baileyana family of wines grows eleven different grape varieties, and makes an extreme range of wines in a wide array of carefully focused styles.
 This showcases the diversity of the cool-climate and SIP-certified sustainable vineyard located in California’s Edna Valley, the historic Paragon Vineyard.
 No other wine company, whether corporately held or family-owned, grows grapes and makes such a broad spectrum of wines from a single cool-climate estate.
 Rather than group all of these efforts under one wine brand, the Nivens have strategically positioned them as four separate projects for you to enjoy: Baileyana, Tangent, True Myth and Zocker.